 I’m not going to tell the whole story here — these pages are not meant for this.

 From the onset, I didn’t want to make this book about my divorce — no messy details I said.
 This is going to be about my life as it is becoming; not what it was and certainly not what someone else is trying to make it.
-And, I stand by that.
+I stand by that.
 Today though, I walk the edge.
-I’ve awoken to more s**t — stuff from my Ex I thought was of the past.
+I’ve awoken to more s**t — stuff from my ex that I thought was of the past.
 Legally, I’m trusting things will be OK but it’s been enough for me to question how I will accomplish all that I need to.
 It’s a stumbling block that’s all.

 I’ve been writing today about the amazing photojournalists I interviewed over the last few weeks.
 Keeping focused on their words helps ground me but I still have more to meet; many more stories to pull together.
 Continue reading →

 In theory my book project on women and photojournalism started when I began research about ten months ago.
 In reality, I believe it’s beginning right now 20 minutes to seven on March 13th as I write the first words of my blog.
 I’m sitting in the performing arts center in Calgary where National Geographic photographer Annie Griffiths is about to take the stage.
 Despite not yet setting eyes on Griffiths, I’ve already opened my laptop eager to put some words down before the lights dim.

 Preparation, so far, for my book has been a lot of research and emailing to make the all important contacts with photojournalists working all over the globe.
 Yesterday had been a routine day scouring sites on the net.
 After arriving on a site showing the photography of Ami Vitale, I quickly shot her a note explaining the idea for my book, Intimate: Women in the World as Witnessed By Top Female Photojournalists.Continue reading →